Deingun/midterm-project-banking-system/README.md

 The Application runs on the **BankingsystemApplication.java** archive.
 Before running the program you can create the databases in your local MySQL Workbench, for convenience testing the functionalities.
 I have included a script in the [resources folder](/src/main/resources).
+#### Important: All the encrypted passwords of the users previously created in the database are: 123456
+If no data is inserted into the database, when the application is started, the following user with ADMIN profile is automatically generated:

+username: adminTest

+password: 123456

 In the same way I include the Postman collection with the different http verbs: Banking System.postman_collection.